abrarfuad27/SignLingo/README.md

     py app.py
 ```

-Or if want to set everything up in one command, cd to root of the project directory and run the following:
+Or if you want to set everything up in one command, cd to root of the project directory and run the following:
 ```bash
     docker-compose up
 ```